 In Language you will cover major aspects of English language, including its structure, sound system, history and ongoing development, as well as its geographical, social and historical variations and the role of language in the construction of individual and group identities.
 You will be able to choose from a range of options which may include subjects such as sociolinguistics, language and gender, representations of sexuality, bilingualism, forensic linguistics, teaching English to speakers of other languages (TESOL) and child language acquisition.
 Other specialisms in language may be pursued in dissertation work.
-The department provides specialist equipment for the study of corpus linguistics which involves the computer-assisted analysis of language use.

 You will also have the opportunity to work independently on employability projects supporting your future career development.

 Teaching and learning is by lectures and seminars, workshops, group activities, independent research projects and through our online Virtual Learning Environment (VLE).
 We have tutors and personal tutors on hand to provide support when it is needed.

 Assessment involves coursework and formal tests or examinations.
 Emphasis is placed on work produced in your own time or formally presented in class.
 You can expect to be assessed by critical essays, short analyses, individual/group oral presentations, poster presentations, research projects, blogs and group work.
 In your final year you may opt to write a dissertation on a specialised linguistic or literature theme, which you will research independently with one-to-one support from an expert supervisor.